Drc3p0/simplified-open-source-hardware-template/README.md

 Add to this section the last relevant changes or corrections that you have made to your project.
 It is important that you notify about changes that modify the behavior of your project or the outputs that you expect it to generate.

-Here's an example of changes to the latest version '0.1alpha':
+Here's an example of changes you could list:

 * Text examples added
 * Version numbers added